awangdev/leet-code/README.md

-# LintCode
+# Java Algorithm Problems

-To host Java Solutions to problems from LintCode(http://LintCode.com).
+To host Java Solutions to algorithm problems from LintCode, LeetCode...etc.
 I Will try to revise the solutions once new problem or new testing case occurs.

 | Squence | Problem       | Level			| Language  |